gthar/vol_webui/README.md

 # vol_webui

-Remote Web UI interface to control the volume of my RaspberryPi from my phone
+Remote Web UI interface to control the volume of my RaspberryPi from my phone Intended to be run by the user `volume`.

+Create if needed with: `useradd -M -G audio -s /usr/sbin/nologin volume`

 ## Build and install
 * build_page.py: builds the static index.html to serve